renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: outline_scaling string

-    This determines how outline sizes or offsets are scaled when the window is scaled.
+    This determines how outline sizes and offsets are scaled when the window is scaled.

     ``"linear"``